Trip Planning

 This is planning phase for your dove hunting trip.
 You basically need to do 3 things:

 • Choose the place you want to shoot doves.
 By visiting this website you have access to most of our marketing materials including pictures and videos .
-Hopefully you have decided to come hunt doves with us based on what you see or better yet what you have heard.
+Hopefully you have decided to come and hunt doves with us based on what you see or better yet, based on what you have heard.

 • Figure out the month you want to travel.
-Thankfully doves fly year-round in Cordoba, Argentina.
-Because of this, we are open all year except during the harvest season in April and May.
+Thankfully, doves fly year-round in Cordoba, Argentina.
+Because of this, we are open all year except during the harvest season from mid-April to mid-June.
 During this time, the birds leave our roost to feed in the fields and instead of driving more than an hour to the field, we close the operation.

 If your schedule is flexible, there are two main things to consider when choosing dates.
 First is the weather.
 Seasonal weather patterns are most similar to Atlanta, GA, but keep in mind that our seasons fall opposite of our northern hemisphere counterparts.
 For further information, please visit our detailed weather page Second is price.
 Even though the birds are plentiful all year round, we have split the year into three seasons, which is solely dependent on the demand of our guests.
-You can visit our rates page to see details of the different seasons.
+You can visit our dove shooting rates page to see details of the different seasons.
+Lodge Recommendation: If flexible, we highly recommend September-December based on shooting, weather and price!

 • Pick your friends to come along on the trip.
-Unfortunately the common rule is the more friends/family/clients you pay for, the more likely the trip will take place.
+The common rule is the more friends/family/clients you pay for, the more likely the trip will take place.
 Our main advice here is to have a core group that is 100% committed (could be one or more people).
 If the group grows, this will be great for you.
-If not, the group will grow in future years as you talk up your dove hunting adventures.
-It is best not to wait for everybody to be on board because than you will be talking about coming every year.
+If not, the group will grow in future years as you share your Argentina dove hunting adventures with them.
+It is best not to wait for everybody to be on board because then you will be talking about coming every year.
 And shooting is much more fun than talking!

 STEP 2: Information Gathering Phase